jfdnet/omarchy-super-switcher/README.md

   emptied a workspace, ids compact once so the bar stays consecutive (dragging both windows off workspace 1 closes as workspaces 1 and 2, never 2 and 3).
-- Three-finger swipe up/down to open/close, left/right to browse; two-finger
+- Three-finger swipe up/down to open/close, left/right to browse.
-  pinch (or `Down`) compacts occupied workspaces into consecutive numbers.
 - Gestures need one setup step:
   `python3 gallery/scripts/gesture_config.py install`
   (injects a managed block into `~/.config/hypr/input.lua`; `uninstall`